 Figure 3: Bullet options within the Bullets and Numbering dialog box

 - To change the size of the bullet in relation to the text, just type in the value in the size box, or use the up and down arrows placed next to the size box to increase/decrease the size value.
 As you can see in Figure 4, the dialog box now shows the size value is changed to 200 percent of text (highlighted in red).

 Figure 4: Size value is changed

-- Click the Color button - which reveals the Color gallery, as shown in Figure 5.
+- Click the Color button to access the Color gallery, as shown in Figure 5.

 Figure 5: Color gallery

-- Automatic: This is the default color for the bullets -- uses the same color as the text color.
+- This is the default color for the bullets, and uses the same color as the text color.

-Custom tab enables you to chose any color from the spectrum and later adjust the selected color's luminosity with the slider on the right.
-You can even enter specific values of RGB and HSL to create a specific color -- all these combinations provide 16 million color choices!
+- Custom tab enables you to choose any color from the spectrum and later adjust the selected color's luminosity with the slider on the right.
+You can even enter specific values of RGB and HSL to create a specific color.
+All these combinations provide 16 million color choices!

 - Select any color you want.
 As soon as the color is selected, you can see that the bullet color changes in the Bullet style previews (highlighted in Figure 6).

 Figure 6: Bullets colors changed within the Bullets and Numbering dialog box